zeroflucs-given/generics/README.md

 ### Mutate
 Allows mutation of the slice elements, but the output must be of the same type as the original elements.

+### PointerTo
+Returns a pointer reference to the input.
+Useful for lots of API's that use string, integer pointers to differentiate between empty and absent.

+## PointerOrNil
+Returns a pointer to the input, unless the input its the default value for its type (i.e. 0, empty string etc).
+In that scenario will return nil.

 ### Reverse
 Creates a reverse-sorted version of the input slice.